-A participant who is designated by the Company as part of a bargaining unit previously part of Heinz may withdraw after-tax (excluding Roth 401(k)) and rollover contributions, plus related earnings, at any time.
-Certain sub-accounts transferred to the Plan from the Kraft Foods Group, Inc. TIP Plan ("the (legacy) TIP Plan") also are available for withdrawal at any time.

-Participant Contributions and rollover contributions not described above, and related earnings, are not eligible for withdrawal until the Participant reaches age 591⁄2 or terminates employment, unless the participant qualifies for a hardship withdrawal or becomes disabled, as defined in the Plan.
-Kraft Heinz Matching Contributions and non-elective, age-related, and supplemental contributions, and related earnings, are not eligible for withdrawal until the Participant reaches age 591⁄2 or terminates employment, unless the participant becomes disabled, as defined in the Plan.
-Certain participants who are designated by the Company as part of a bargaining unit previously part of Heinz are not eligible for in-service withdrawals of Company contributions at any age.
+A participant's after-tax (excluding Roth 401(k)) and rollover contributions, plus related earnings, are available for withdrawal at any time.
+Tax-deferred and Roth 401(k) contributions, and related earnings, are not eligible for withdrawal until the participant reaches age 591⁄2 or terminates employment, unless the participant qualifies for a hardship withdrawal or becomes disabled, as defined in the Plan.
+Matching contributions made to the (legacy) Thrift Plan before 2016 are available for withdrawal once the participant reaches age 591⁄2 or has 60 months of continuous participation in the Plan.
+Kraft Heinz Matching Contributions and Kraft Heinz Non-Elective Contribution, and related earnings to the Plan, are not eligible for withdrawal until the participant reaches age 591⁄2 or terminates employment, unless the participant becomes disabled, as defined in the Plan.

-If a participant qualifies for a hardship withdrawal, he or she can withdraw from their tax-deferred or Roth 401(k) account (including catch-up contributions), but not from earnings credited to those accounts after December 31, 1988, or from after-tax and rollover accounts (including related earnings) that are not otherwise eligible for withdrawal.
+If a participant qualifies for a hardship withdrawal, he or she can withdraw from their tax-deferred or Roth 401(k) account (including catch-up contributions), but not from earnings credited to those accounts after December 31, 1988.
 All other funds that are eligible for distribution must be withdrawn first before the participant can withdraw from his or her tax-deferred or Roth 401(k) accounts.
-All withdrawals other than hardship withdrawals are generally limited to two per year.
+All withdrawals, other than hardship withdrawals, are generally limited to two per year.